GabrielWongAu/learnly-app/README.md

 ## Overview

 Learnly is an online social platform application that promotes the idea of learning in public.
 Learning in public is one of the best ways to learn.
-By teaching others what you know, you are able to appy the Feynman technique to your learning.
+By teaching others what you know, you are able to apply the Feynman technique to your learning.
 The following are examples of learning in public:

 * Write blogs and tutorials and cheatsheets.